elastisys/compliantkubernetes/docs/user-guide/alerts.md

 Compliant Kubernetes (CK8S) includes alerts via [Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/).

-!!!note
+!!!important
-    This document specifically refers to **user alerts** or **application-level alerts**, i.e., alerts under the control and responsibility of the Compliant Kubernetes user.
+    By default, you will get some platform alerts, specifically those originating from the workload cluster.
+This may benefit you, by giving you improved "situational awareness".
+Please decide if these alerts are of interest to you or not.
+Feel free to silence them, as the Compliant Kubernetes administrator will take responsibility for them.

-    Alerts that are due to Compliant Kubernetes itself or the underlying infrastructure are under the control and responsibility of the Compliant Kubernetes administrator.
+    Your focus should be on **user alerts** or **application-level alerts**, i.e., alerts under the control and responsibility of the Compliant Kubernetes user.
+We will focus on user alerts in this document.

 ## Compliance needs